What is lambda in Python

 print(calculate_sum(5, 'Not_a_number'))

-When I run this code in the Python shell I get the following error:
+When you run this code in the Python shell you get the following error:

 >>> def calculate_sum(x, y):